Maram-Alsharif/Data-analysis/README.md

 # Data-analysis
-I will shere here all my solutions during my data science with Python course
+Throughout my data science with Python course, I will post all of my solutions here.